J-Jurza/Electricity-Demand-Forecasting/README.md

 ### Model Evaluation

 Models are evaluated based on their RMSE accuracy on both training and testing sets.
-The best-performing model will be determined by the lowest RMSE on the test set.
+The lowest RMSE on the test set determines the best-performing model.

 ## Dependencies